chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 * Include the `pake` extension in its ServerHello, containing a PAKEShare value with the selected PAKEScheme and corresponding `pake_message`.
 To generate the `pake_message` for this `PAKEShare` value, the server selects a value uniformly at random from the set of possible values of the PAKE algorithm shares.
-For example, for SPAKE2+, this would be a random point on the elliptic curve group.
 * Perform the rest of the protocol as normal.

 Because the server's share was selected uniformly at random, the server will reject